gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-westerlund-tsvwg-sctp-dtls-chunk.md

 Parameters : true or false

+## Establish Server Write Keying Material

+The DTLS Chunk can use one of out of multiple sets of cipher suit and corresponding key materials.
+Which has been used are explicitly indicated in the DCI field.

+The following information needs to be provided when setting Server Write (transmit) Keying material:

+Request : Establish Server Write Key and IV

+Paramters :

+* SCTP Assocation:
+: Reference to the relevant SCTP assocation to set the keying material for.

+* DCI:
+: The DTLS connection index value to establish (or overwrite)

+* DTLS Epoch:
+: The DTLS epoch these keys are valid for.
+Note that Epoch lower than 3 are note expected as they are used during DTLS handshake.

+* Cipher Suit:
+: 2 bytes cipher suit identification for the DTLS 1.3 Cipher suit used to identify the DTLS AEAD algorithm to perform the DTLS record protection.
+  The cipher suite is fixed for a (SCTP Assocation, DCI) pair.

+* Write Key:

+: The cipher suit specific binary object containing all necessary information for protection operations.
+The secret will used by the DTLS 1.3 client to encrypt the record.
+Binary arbitrary long object depending on the cipher suit used.

+* Write IV:

+: The cipher suit specific binary object containing all necessary information for protection operations.
+The secret that will be used by the DTLS 1.3 server to encrypt the record.
+Binary arbitrary long object depending on the cipher suit used.

+Reply : Established

+Parameters : true or false

-## Destroy Read Keying Material
+## Destroy Client Write Keying Material

-A function to destroy the read (recieve) keying material for a given epoch for a given DCI for a given SCTP Association.
+A function to destroy the Client Write (transmit) keying material for a given epoch for a given DCI for a given SCTP Association.

-Request : Destroy read key and IV
+Request : Destroy client write key and IV

 Paramters :